Versus the competiton:

 I drove the new MDX on a track here at home, and it’s truly outstanding, able to handle sharp cornering effortlessly, especially when equipped with the optional Sport Package.
 The previous generation has always felt grounded, but this one makes rollover concerns a fading memory.
 Much of the new athleticism comes courtesy of the standard driveline, known by the oft-mocked yet uncommonly descriptive name Super Handling All-Wheel Drive.
 It differs from most AWD in its ability to apportion torque not just between front and rear axles but among the different wheels.
 Most important, compared to the earlier system, it can send more power to the rear wheels than the front and can drive the outside rear wheel faster than the inside wheel when in a turn.

-When powering out of a turn, sending so much torque to the wheel that bears most of the car's weight helps increase traction there and decrease slippage in the other wheels.
+When powering out of a turn, sending so much torque to the wheel that bears most of the car’s weight helps increase traction there and decrease slippage in the other wheels.
 Along for the ride with only about 15 percent of the torque, the front wheels are less likely to break traction and cause understeer.
-In normal driving, SH-AWD sends 90 percent of the torque to the front wheels to maximize gas mileage.
+In normal driving, SH-AWD sends 90 percent of the torque to the front wheels and tires to maximize gas mileage.
 It can shift 70 percent to the rear when needed, and as much as all of that can go to one rear wheel or the other.
-If you're not afraid to stand on the accelerator pedal in circumstances where you'd otherwise want to back off, the MDX digs in and scrambles out of it like a champ.
+If you’re not afraid to stand on the accelerator pedal in circumstances where you’d otherwise want to back off, the MDX digs in and scrambles out of it like a champ.
 (Professional writer, closed course, no one watching.)

 Aiding the Sport package is an adaptive suspension Acura calls the Active Damper System.
 Using technology introduced in General Motors cars a few years ago, it has shock absorbers that employ a magnetic field and metallic oil to vary their firmness.
 Compared to the more common variable-valve designs, these shocks have fewer moving parts, react five times faster and have a broader range of firmness.
 Under constant computer control, the shocks smooth out bumps and firm up when needed to control body roll.
 The shocks might have a broad firmness range, but the “Comfort” button on the center console makes a relatively small difference in the ride quality.
 (I’ve found this to be true in most systems that give the driver an option of Sport or Comfort ride.)
 The Active Dampers do seem to minimize body roll in turns even when set to Comfort.